Arrin-KN1E/SDR-Band-Plans/README.md

 ## Backstory
 Hello everyone!
 A while back a few users and I on [r/rtlsdr](https://reddit.com/r/rtlsdr) and [r/amateursatellites](https://reddit.com/r/amateursatellites) discussed the creation of a better bandplan for SDR#.
 It was my desire to make a decently detailed bandplan for where I live (the US) that could then be used as a framework so people in other countries or regions could change the allocations to their needs.
 With enough country and regional bandplans we could possibly have a community of bandplans that users could choose from.
 So, this is my attempt at starting that project.
 I've made the US bandplan, and as to not leave non-US users without something I threw together a basic International bandplan.
 I didn't know where the best place to have all other community made plans stored at would be (Github? idk), so I'll let the community/mods decide on that.
 But, I should get to the plans.

-If you want to see videos of them and get motion sick at the same time [here is US plan in SDR#](https://youtu.be/Azj1fn24qsA), and [here is a scroll through the code](https://www.youtube.com/watch?v=T091WzRwMAQ).
-I also have an [International plan in SDR#](https://youtu.be/u709OSG_Abg),and of course a [video of the code too](https://youtu.be/Rhgy7woPk50).
+If you want to see videos of them and get motion sick at the same time [here is the US plan in SDR#](https://youtu.be/Azj1fn24qsA), and [here is a scroll through the code](https://www.youtube.com/watch?v=T091WzRwMAQ).
+I also have the [International plan in SDR#](https://youtu.be/u709OSG_Abg),and of course a [video of the code too](https://youtu.be/Rhgy7woPk50).
 The videos have no audio!
 They are for previewing purposes only!
 So, they're nothing special.

 I should start off by saying I'm not a programmer and I did this by myself.
 So, there are going to be mistakes and I don't know everything about every allocation so there might be a setting wrong here and there.
 So, I greatly apologize for any mistakes in any of the plans.
 Now, to get start getting into the technical details!